mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/licensing-apps/basic-package.md

 If you have an app that you want to license, you can do this simply and cost-effectively by ordering the [Mendix Basic](https://www.mendix.com/pricing/basic-package/) package.

 {{% alert color="info" %}}
-When you order the Mendix Basic package, your order goes through immediately.
-However, the provisioning of your licensed node takes 48 hours.
+After you order the Mendix Basic package, it may take up to 48 hours before your licensed node is ready for use.
 {{% /alert %}}

 ## 2 Features of the Basic Package